d-stephenson/d-stephenson.github.io/_posts/2021-05-07-journal-eleven-dat602.md

 <code>COMMIT</code> makes the changes made in a transaction permanent and available to other sessions
 <code>ROLLBACK</code> cancels any modifications made in a transaction

-All of the locks that are set in a transaction are released when COMMIT or ROLLBACK are run at the end of the transaction.
+All of the locks that are set in a transaction are released when <code>COMMIT</code> or <code>ROLLBACK</code> are run at the end of the transaction.

 <i>References</i>